 You will now be logged in as

-root in the Droplet console, which gives you access to the Droplet’s SSH configuration.
+root in the Recovery Console, which gives you access to the Droplet’s SSH configuration.

 To enable password authentication on your Droplet, you need to modify a line in its SSH config file, which is